Rachel Ziegler

 Experience

 • Acting for Tata Consultancy Services, a global leader in IT and consultancy services, on a dispute regarding a high value, long term outsourcing agreement with the Disclosure and Barring Service.
-The case was featured in The Lawyer’s Top 20 cases of 2023, and the 7 week trial tipped to be one of the biggest IT trials of recent years.
-A judgment is expected in the first half of this year.
+The case was featured in The Lawyer’s Top 20 cases of 2023 was one of the biggest IT trials in recent years.

 • Acted for one side of the Ackerman family in the breakup of their substantial property empire.
 The dispute centred on allegations of unauthorised business dealings by the other side of the family and the actions of an expert appointed to oversee the separation of the Group and involved a 2 week expedited High Court trial.
 Ackerman v Ackerman and others [2011] EWHC 3428 and Ackerman v Thornhill [2017] EWHC 99 (Ch).
 Also acted in successful claims against certain professional advisers who had dishonestly assisted in the asset-stripping of the family business.